hari255/Statistical-Analysis/README.md

 # 1. Dimensionality Reduction.

+**Dimensionality reduction is a process used in machine learning and statistics to reduce the number of input variables in a dataset while retaining as much information as possible.
+This technique is crucial for handling high-dimensional data, improving model performance, and making data visualization easier.
+There are several methods for dimensionality reduction, including Principal Component Analysis (PCA), t-Distributed Stochastic Neighbor Embedding (t-SNE), Linear Discriminant Analysis (LDA), and Autoencoders.

-**Principal Component Analysis (PCA) and t-Distributed Stochastic Neighbor Embedding (t-SNE) are two popular dimensionality reduction techniques used in data science.
+Principal Component Analysis (PCA) and t-Distributed Stochastic Neighbor Embedding (t-SNE) are two popular dimensionality reduction techniques used in data science.
 They help simplify complex datasets, making it easier to visualize and analyze data.
 Here’s a detailed guide to both methods**

 | Option | Description |
 | ------ | ----------- |